GoogleContainerTools/kpt-functions-catalog/contrib/functions/go/generate-kpt-pkg-docs/README.md

-# generate-blueprint-docs
+# generate-kpt-pkg-docs

 ## Overview

 <!--mdtogo:Short-->

-The `generate-blueprint-docs` function generates opinionated documentation for a [blueprint kpt package](https://github.com/GoogleCloudPlatform/blueprints).
+The `generate-kpt-pkg-docs` function generates opinionated documentation for a [kpt package](https://kpt.dev/book/02-concepts/01-packages).

 It works by analyzing the kpt package to generate markdown documentation and writes it to a file.